Emergency Skills Workshop (ESW)

 What is the agenda for my ESW?

 The ESW is a half-day recertification workshop.
 Participants register for either an AM or PM session.
 Due to COVID-19 the ESW agenda has changed.
-When the ESW is held at the AOM office in Toronto or at a smaller venue, a staggered agenda will be followed.
-You will receive information regarding which agenda will be followed at the ESW in the days leading up to the event.
+To access the agenda click on the link below.

 How do I access the new ESW manual?